What is Cultural Shock and How to Avoid It?

 - Mood Swings: Rapid changes in emotions, from excitement to sadness, within short periods.

-Suggested Reading: Top 15 Countries with Free Education For Indian Students 2025
+Suggested Reading: Top 11 Free Education Countries for Indian Students in 2026-27

 How to Overcome Culture Shock?